 [This post is to accompany my online Family Inventors’ Class.
 There are even more dinosaur activities in my full post on Dinosaurs – Science Fun for Kids.]

-Our vocabulary word this week is excavate – digging things up!
+Our vocabulary word for this class is excavate – to dig things up!
 Our tool of the week is a shovel.
-(Or anything you can dig with: a trowel, an old spoon…) Our family fun activity is a great experience in sensory play, tool use, small motor and large motor skills.
+Our family fun activity is a great experience in sensory play, tool use, small motor and large motor skills.
 Here are just a few ideas for paleontology play:

 Take a BIG cardboard box (or plastic tub or kiddie pool).
 Fill it with shredded paper (or pompoms, or ball pit balls, or laundry or whatever.)
 Toss in a bunch of large plastic dinosaurs.
 Bury them.
 Kids dig them up.
 (Encourage them to keep all the filler material in the tub as much as possible!)
 When they’ve found them all, they can re-bury and repeat to their hearts’ content.
 This is a great large motor activity, especially popular with 3 and 4 year olds.

-Fill a sensory table (or shallow plastic tub) with sand (or other sensory material, such as rice, beans, popcorn, oatmeal, etc.) Bury small dinosaurs or “bones”.
+Fill a sensory table (or shallow plastic tub) with sand (or other sensory material, such as rice, beans, popcorn kernels, oatmeal, etc.) Bury small dinosaurs or “bones” cut from cardboard.
 Add shovels or spoons.
 Add paint brushes.
 Kids dig up the bones, and clean them by dusting them off with the paint brushes.